dustinpfister/blog_posts/_posts/threejs-examples-tree-sphere.md

 ## 4 - Conclusion

 This tree model might end up being used in a few additional three.js examples here and there when I want to have something that I can use to just quickly create some groups of objects that will look like trees.
+More often than not something like this will work just fine, however that is because I am going for a very simplistic art style when it comes to this sort of thing.